 I just took my meds.

-New poll shows that the Republican is holding onto a slight lead.
+New poll shows that the Republican is holding on to a slight lead.

 This guy's name is Rick Sarcone.

-Um let me just warn everybody ahead of time what part of the argument has got to be.
+Let me just warn everybody ahead of time what part of the argument has got to be.

-If if you want this country to descend into utter and complete chaos, then go vote for Democrats or stay home.
+If you want this country to descend into utter and complete chaos, then go vote for Democrats or stay home.

 Because that's exactly what's going to happen if Nancy Pelosi and the radical left take over.